leesykes/gtnft/README.md

 ---

-## 👇🏼 Quick Loogies NFT Breakdown 🎨
+## 👇🏼 Quick GTNFT NFT Breakdown 🎨

 A fully-on-chain SVG NFT puts both the artwork and its metadata directly onto the blockchain, guaranteeing that the image can be reconstructed forever without IPFS or web servers.

-Loogies NFT contract shows how to generate dynamic SVG NFTs entirely on-chain using deterministic randomness, dynamic pricing, and real-time SVG generation.
+GTNFT NFT contract shows how to generate dynamic SVG NFTs entirely on-chain using deterministic randomness, dynamic pricing, and real-time SVG generation.

 **🔄 Minting Flow:**